 Recipe for Visual SlickEdit v8: Take one whole Microsoft Developer Studio, two Whole Tomato’s Visual Assist, an entire UltraEdit, one WndTabs, a fresh scripting language, and all the great features of every other editor and IDE you may have in your cupboards.
 Bake for several years through eight versions.
 Garnish with a steroid injection.
 FIRST… Needing to read the remainder of “Visual SlickEdit v8?”
 Click here!

 Softimage XSI 4.0 is promoted as the most significant upgrade to their venerable graphics package since version 1.0.
 Having used Softimage for a number of years I would agree that version 4.0 has a number of very significant feature upgrades that apply directly to game developers.
-Where Softimage Stands Today Softimage XSI has always been… Continue reading the rest of “Softimage XSI 4.”
+Where Softimage Stands Today Softimage XSI has always been… Click here to continue reading the remainder of “Softimage XSI 4.”

 Remember when microcomputers shipped with BASIC?
 And you didn’t have to resort to pages of C++ code calling obscure API functions just to draw a colour rectangle on-screen?
-DarkBASIC Professional is a hidden gem often overlooked by commercial game developers – a modern, structured BASIC dialect with lots of commands specifically for handling games using… Click to continue reading the rest of the article
+DarkBASIC Professional is a hidden gem often overlooked by commercial game developers – a modern, structured BASIC dialect with lots of commands specifically for handling games using… Click this link to read the rest of “DarkBASIC Professional.”

 Non-native platform or embedded systems development is never a pleasant task.
 It is often fraught with coercing primitive tools to do your bidding and constant frustration at the pressures of non-programmers observing the target platform as a “simple system” not as complex as Microsoft Windows or UNIX.
-Palm Pilot, no different to any other non-host… Continue reading the rest of “Metrowerks CodeWarrior 9 for Palm OS.”
+Palm Pilot, no different to any other non-host… Continue reading the remainder of “Metrowerks CodeWarrior 9 for Palm OS.”